EV4EU/ov2xmp/README.md

 ## O-V2X-MP Deployment

-GitHub Actions have been configured for all submodules with custom code, i.e. `ov2xmp-django`, `ftp-server` and `http-file-server`.
+GitHub Actions have been configured for all submodules with custom code, i.e. `ov2xmp-django`, `ov2xmp-ftp-server` and `ov2xmp-http-file-server`.
 For each commit pushed to the main branch of any of these submodules, the CI pipeline is triggered automatically to produce a docker image, which is uploaded to the GitHub docker registry.

 However, it is preferable sometimes to test the integrated docker images without pushing commits to the main branch.
 Fpr this purpose, there are three kinds of deployment: